pranaysahith/k8-rebuild/documentation.md

     ]
     }
     ```
-    - run the `put-role-policy` command to attach the policy to the role created:
+    - From folder where `role-policy.json` is created, run the `put-role-policy` command to attach the policy to the role created:
     ```
     aws iam put-role-policy --role-name vmimport --policy-name vmimport --policy-document "file://role-policy.json"
     ```

 ### Importing the OVA
-- run the `import-image` command:
+- From local cmd, run the `import-image` command:
-    ```
-    aws ec2 import-image --description "My server VM" --disk-containers "file://containers.json"
-    ```
-    - an example of `containers.json` file:
+    - Create `containers.json` file as per example:
         ```
         [
         {